 7. Use a decongestant

 Decongestants may also be an option to decrease nasal congestion.
 They work by causing the small blood vessels in the nose to narrow.
-The narrowing decreases swelling of the lining of the nose and reduces stuffiness.
+The narrowing decreases swelling in the lining of the nose and reduces stuffiness.

 Anyone with high blood pressure should ask their doctor first if it is safe to take decongestants.